 What do you think?
 Is there an ideal age to travel with kids?
 Was there an ideal age of travel for you?
 My favorite childhood vacations were spent at a lake with white sandy shores and tons of relatives for our family reunions.
 Lots of cousins to play with and plenty of munchies and scrumptious food to boot.

-Remember the man or woman at your last reunion who sat quietly in the corner, eyes glazed or buried in a book a bit too often?
+Remember the man or woman at your last family holiday party who sat quietly in the corner, eyes glazed or buried in a book or their phone?
 Is this person you?

-Have a spouse who might benefit from these tips?
+Have a spouse or partner who might benefit from these tips?
 Pass them along.
-After all, if you both enjoy yourselves fully, the whole trip looks brighter.
+After all, as the saying goes, "a happy spouse is a happy life."

 Everyone has a favorite high school movie.
 To fully prep for your next reunion, or just for kicks, rent a flick that conjures up the sentiments of high school – whatever they may be.
 From gag reflexes about your former hairdo, to fond memories of your first love, take a couple hours to watch a film or two that gets you in the reunion mood before you slap that "Hello, my name is" sticker on your shirt.